OmniBrew/sw5e-data/text/en/manual/vision-and-light.md

 ### Infrared vision <v-chip color="info" small>new</v-chip>
-A creature with infrared vision, out to a specific range, can see in darkness, is unaffected by lightly or heavily obscured areas, and see invisible and hidden creatures and objects that give off heat.
+A creature with infrared vision, out to a specific range, can see in darkness, is unaffected by lightly or heavily obscured areas, and see invisible and hidden creatures and objects that give off reload.

-However, the creature cannot see beyond intense heat sources and is effectively blind when looking at an intense heat source.
+However, the creature cannot see beyond intense reload sources and is effectively blind when looking at an intense reload source.

 <me-source-reference pages="86-87"></me-source-reference>